-- The solution is said to be saturated if the rate of crystallization and rate of solubility are same.
+- The solution is said to be saturated if the rate of crystallization and the rate of solubility are the same.

 - The response of the equilibrium system is predicted using Le Chatelier’s principle which depends upon the change in pressure, concentration or temperature.

 - Beverages are one of the most widely used and loved saturated solutions.
 In these drinks, water is a solvent and carbon is bombarded as a solute until the point of saturation is reached.

 - In the kitchen, many cooking recipes involves dissolving of salt, sugar and other household ingredients into the water.
 This procedure is temperature-dependent.
 As the temperature of water increases the solubility of the solute increases.
 After the point of saturation is reached the solute forms a visible layer on top of the solvent.